 - Offering a quick, "final payment" check.
 After a wreck, the bills pile up, but income stops coming in.
 It can be tempting to take any offer that comes your way.
 However, our firm has seen many of those early offers are often too low to pay for medical bills, pain, and suffering.
 A bad financial situation after a major loss may make it seem necessary to accept a quick settlement from your insurer.
 However, you may not know the full extent of your damages or the impending costs for future medical treatment or repairs.
 Do not accept any check from the insurance company, unless you speak with your lawyer first and you are ready to settle your entire claim.
 This is a common insurance company tactic to get you to release all your rights and ruin your chances for receiving any more money to pay for your damages.

-An insurance adjuster may push you to settle your claim for the lowest possible amount and may discourage you from contacting an attorney.
+Before you speak to the insurance company call an attorney to protect your rights.
 If so, you should ignore the adjuster's advice and consult with an experienced auto accident attorney as soon as possible.
 You should not accept any checks, sign any releases, or settle your claim without talking to a lawyer.
 If you believe the insurance company is trying to rip you off, contact the dedicated car accident attorneys at George Sink, P.A.
 Injury Lawyers right away.
 We would be happy to review your case for FREE!!

 Call (888) 612-7001 to get started.
 We proudly serve clients throughout South Carolina.